gregorhaywood/dotfiles/README.md

 ### Mutt
 Here is your email client.
 It uses folder-hook to select an account given a current maildir.
 This should be able to switch between sending accounts easily, but I've not set up and tested it.

-### Notmuch
-I've not set this up, but this could be used for seraching emails if necessary.

 TODO
 msmtp has a queuing system.
 Work out ho'sw to use this with cron for scheduling offline sending. add other accounts